NEET UG Counselling 2025: 2nd Round 04 September, Eligibility & Dates

 • Himachal Pradesh NEET UG Counselling 2025: AMRU (amruhp.ac.in) conducts counselling.
 For HP NEET 2025 passouts.

 • Jammu & Kashmir NEET UG Counselling 2025: JKBOPEE (jkbopee.gov.in) held online counselling in Oct 2023.
-85% seats for locals.
+85% of seats for locals.
 Watch for updates.

 • Karnataka NEET UG Counselling 2025: KEA (cetonline.karnataka.gov.in) holds online counselling.
 Likely June–July.
 For Karnataka NEET qualifiers.